 After using Hello Fresh for almost a year now, I can honestly say that the absolute worst meal delivered to our house would be ranked a 6 out of 10 (and my wife thought it was more like 7.5-8, so perhaps we could even chalk that one up to weird taste buds).
 By letting you choose from a variety of meals, you can “play to your strengths” as far as choosing meat or vegetarian options that you’re familiar with, or try something new each time.
 The ingredients are consistently excellent (the worst case scenario for me has been a couple of times when my herbs froze because our box was on our doorstep for 7 hours in -40 weather – so not the end of the world, and not HelloFresh’s fault) and perfectly ripe.

-National Meal Kits Available in Vancouver: Goodfood, Miss Fresh, Chef’s Plate
+More National Meal Kits Available in Vancouver: Goodfood and Miss Fresh

-The main competitors to Hello Fresh across Canada are Goodfood, Miss Fresh, and Chef’s Plate.
+The main competitors to Hello Fresh across Canada are Goodfood and Miss Fresh.
 Obviously, as one of Canada’s largest metropolitan centers getting their meal kits into Vancouver was a goal for all of these companies.

 You can check out our full reviews of each these companies for more information, but the quick breakdown is: